psimaths/cesium/README.md

 When you need to update the map:

 1. Replace the TIF file
-2. Run the preprocessing script again: `python preprocess.py new_map.tif tiles`
+2. Run the preprocessing script again: `python3 preprocess.py new_map.tif tiles`
+3. If you have elevation data, regenerate contours: `python3 generate_contours.py topo.tif`
-3. Restart the server (if it was running)
+4. Restart the server (if it was running)

 The server itself doesn't need any reconfiguration.